 2.2.
 Utilization data

-The VA maintains utilization data in the Patient Treatment Files (PTF).
+VA maintains utilization data in the Patient Treatment Files (PTF).
 These data do not contain cost, payment or charge data, but they do include patient demographics, length of stay, and the Diagnosis Related Group (DRG).
 There are three file types of PTF files: observation, extended care and acute care.
 The observation, extended care and acute care have a main, bedsection, observation and census file.
 In total, there are 12 files per fiscal year and we use all twelve in generating the average cost data.
-Information on the files that are used to generate the HERC inpatient average cost data can be found from the VA Information Resource Center (VIReC) at http://vaww.virec.research.va.gov/MedSAS/Documentation.htm.
+Information on the files that are used to generate the HERC inpatient average cost data can be found from the VA Information Resource Center (VIReC) at (Intranet-only: https://vaww.virec.research.va.gov/MedSAS/Documentation.htm).

 2.2.1.
 PTF Main